alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 #### **12.2.1** If the reportee is an employee of the Turing

-Code of Conduct should be considered as a norm-setting mechanism for the Open Research Community Building Team before any involvement of HR in the interactions that take place within the team.
+The code of Conduct should be considered a norm-setting mechanism for the Open Research Community Building Team before any involvement of HR in the interactions that take place within the team.

 If the reportee is a Turing employee, for instance, Community Managers and senior researchers and the incident is considered out of the scope of this Code of Conduct due to the severity of the matter/case, an HR process (formal or informal), will be started.
-In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and [the Turing's CoC policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2174&SearchId=0&utm_source=interact&utm_medium=category_search&utm_term=*) as well as enforcement mechanism will take precedent over this Code of Conduct enforcement.
+In this case, the report will be passed to HR and/or appropriate personnel under the Turing policies and [the Turing's CoC policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2174&SearchId=0&utm_source=interact&utm_medium=category_search&utm_term=*), as well as enforcement mechanism, will take precedence over this Code of Conduct enforcement.

 All the Turing employees have the obligation to read and understand the [HR/People policies](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=3439&utm_source=interact&utm_medium=general_search&utm_term=HR+policies), which include, but not limited to:
 - [Workplace Guidelines](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2427&SearchId=0&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)